 Pico de Gallo – Traditional Mexican Salsa

 If you’ve been to Mexico, then you know the routine when first sitting down in most restaurants.
-The waiter takes your drink order then while you are looking over the menu, you are offered some Pico de Gallo with nacho chips.
-This is the perfect appetizer with a cold beer after a long day in the hot sun.
-Most Mexican restaurants make this in house, fresh, daily.
-It’s not as good the next day but you could use the left over to make Ranchero Eggs for brunch.
-Here is how they do it:
+The waiter takes your drink order then while you are looking over the menu, you are offered some fresh salsa with nacho chips and limes.
+This is the perfect appetizer with a cold beer or margarita after a long day in the hot sun.
+Most Mexican restaurants make their salsa in house, fresh, daily.
+This ubiquitous Mexican specialty is commonly known as Pico de Gallo, which translates as “rooster’s beak”.
+The expression is likely a metaphor for those snacking on it by poking nacho chips into a bowl of salsa in a manner that resembles a rooster pecking at a dish of bird seed.
+It’s not as good the next day but you could use the leftover salsa to make Ranchero Eggs for brunch.

-- 1 jalapeno pepper, finely chopped (leave seeds in for spicy, remove for mild)
+- 1 medium jalapeno or serrano pepper (finely chopped, leave seeds in for spicy, remove for mild)

-- 3 tbsp lime juice (about 1 small lime)
+- 3 tbsp lime juice (1 small lime)

 - ½ tsp sea salt (or to taste)

 In a mixing bowl, combine the onion, pepper, lime and salt.
 Allow to marinate as you clean and chop the tomatoes.

 Transfer to a serving dish a serve with nacho chips and limes